Responsible acc. Article 4 (7) of the EU General Data Protection Regulation (GDPR) is:

 Data forwarding to third parties

-for data transmission according to Art.
-6, para.
-1 Sentence 1 Letter. c) DSGVO is a legal obligation, and / or
+for the transfer of data according to Art.
+6 (1) sentence 1 letter c) of the GDPR a legal obligation exists, and / or

-so after Article 6 (1) (1) (b) of the GDPR is necessary for the performance of a contractual relationship with the data subject.
+this is required under Article 6 (1) sentence (1) letter b) of the GDPR to fulfill a contractual relationship with the data subject.

 In other cases, personal data will not be disclosed to third parties.